-Even if there’s no SQL database backup containing the dropped table, recover of lost tables due to DROP Table operation can be done.
+Even if there’s no SQL database backup containing the dropped table, recover of lost tables due to Drop table operation can be done.

 ApexSQL Log is a SQL server transaction log viewer that audits, reverts or replays data and object changes.
 It restores deleted and modified data and objects, capturing information on the user, application and host used to make each change.

-- Start ApexSQL Log
+Start ApexSQL Log

-- Connect to the live database in which the table has been dropped
+- Connect to the live database in which the table has been dropped:

-- All drop table operations that exist in the online transaction log and added transaction log backups will be shown in the main grid
+Once the Finish button is clicked, all Drop table operations that exist in the online transaction log and added transaction log backups will be shown in the main grid

-Once the undo script has been created, review it , and execute
+- Once the undo script has been created, review it and execute:

 Note: Performing a table recovery with ApexSQL Log will only recover table structure, the data is not recovered.

 Use ApexSQL Recover